Thanksgiving up Northwest

 For the first time, we visited this small town near San Francisco, where Clint Eastwood was mayor.
 A place worth visiting.
 There I bought excellent third-dimensional binoculars which I used the rest of the trip.

+Sausalito is a city in Marin County, California, located 8 miles (13 km) south-southeast of San Rafael and 4 miles (7 km) north of San Francisco.
 Sausalito’s population was 7,061 as of the 2010 census.
 The community is situated near the northern end of the Golden Gate Bridge, and prior to the building of that bridge served as a terminus for rail, car, and ferry traffic.

 Centralia

 From the Portland airport, in the state of Oregon, we headed to the town of Centralia, where Beverly lived, who we had to take to Snohomish to spend with Thanksgiving his son Mark.
 Beverly was living in a senior community.
 A very beautiful and well-maintained place.
-His two-room apartment was comfortable and functional.
+Her two-room apartment was comfortable and functional.

 Shari’s